-Azure App Configuration is a new service offered in Azure to help with managing application settings and feature flags.
-As of 5/23/2019, Azure App Configuration is in public preview.
+Azure App Configuration is a service offered in Azure to help with managing application settings and feature flags.
 You would want to use App Configuration when you need to share app configuration across multiple applications/micro-services or are using feature flags in your software.

 App Configuration Feature Flags